joshbegley/nyt-latest/README.md

 `Piles of snow from a relentless winter storm have trapped some residents in the San Bernardino Mountains for two weeks.`\
 https://nytimes.com/2023/03/08/us/san-bernardino-snow-storm-deaths.html?searchResultPosition=2

-**Biden to Visit Monterey Park and Call for Tougher Gun Control Measures**\
+**Biden to Visit California and Call for Tougher Gun Control Measures**\
-`Facing a spate of mass shootings but dim prospects for any gun measures in Congress, the president will visit the California city where a gunman killed 11 people at a dance studio in January.`\
+`Facing a spate of mass shootings, the president will visit the city where a gunman killed 11 people in January.
+He will also meet with the British prime minister while in California.`\
 https://nytimes.com/2023/03/08/us/politics/biden-monterey-park-mass-shooting.html?searchResultPosition=3

 **JPMorgan Sues Ex-Executive Accused of Helping Jeffrey Epstein**\